 For example, if you keep $500,000 in a mix of savings and checking accounts in your own name at the same bank, you could lose $250,000 if the bank fails.
 Move half of that balance to a savings account held jointly with your spouse and you won’t lose a dime.

 If you do need to open a new account to stay under FDIC limits, look for a bank that offers potentially lucrative account opening promotions.
-These opportunities can be worth hundreds of dollars if you’re able to meet the bonus requirements — for instance, you can get a $500 cash bonus when you open a new BMO Harris PremierTM account by Sept.
-30, 2022, and receive at least $7,500 in qualifying direct deposits during the first 90 days.
+These opportunities can be worth hundreds of dollars if you’re able to meet the bonus requirements — for instance, you can get a $600 cash bonus when you open a new BMO Relationship Checking account by the stated offer end date and receive at least $7,500 in qualifying direct deposits during the first 120 days.

 Financial Products Not Covered by FDIC Insurance

 FDIC insurance excludes lots of financial products you might hold as part of a diversified investment portfolio.